HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 and the world is taken into account

-A system of relationships defines Reggio Emilia's philosophy.
+A system of relationships defines the philosophy of Reggio Emilia.
 The child, educator and family are equal participants.
 There is a value and a strategy of belonging.
 A culture of solidarity is the basis of making learning visible to the community.
-The corner of the triangle representing the child is his or her intellectual, social, and affective identity, which is formed at the interface with others.
-The corner relating to the teacher is an entry point of the educator’s self and their metacognitive awareness of their role in educating the child.
-The corner relating to the parent is the entry point for the child’s familial and cultural identity and the broadening relationships with the community beyond the family.
+The corner of the triangle representing the child is their intellectual, social, and affective identity, which is formed at the interface with others.
+The corner relating to the teacher serves as an entry point for the educator’s self and their metacognitive awareness of their role in educating the child.
+The corner relating to the parent serves as the entry point for the child’s familial and cultural identity, as well as the broadening of relationships with the community beyond the family.

 The triangle rests in a space of trust and contribution.